drug-design/course/docs/chapters/structure-based-design.md

 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.

-Since the key catalytic step for virus replication is breaking the peptide bond, analogues were designed which resemble the transition state intermediate but are not cleaved by the enzyme.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/transition-state-concept-for-design-inhibitors-56250c96'><i class='fa fa-play' aria-hidden='true'></i></button>Since the key catalytic step for virus replication is breaking the peptide bond, analogues were designed which resemble the transition state intermediate but are not cleaved by the enzyme.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.